-SmartDrive Systems offers a video-based driver risk management programme and we've analysed over 200 million pieces of risky driving fleet footage.
+SmartDrive Systems offers a video-based driver risk management programme and we've analysed over 330 million pieces of risky driving fleet footage.

-One analysis we produced showed that collision drivers are consistently more distracted, 94% more likely to use a mobile phone, 64% more likely to be eating and 70% more likely to be yawning while driving.
+One analysis we produced showed that collision drivers are consistently more distracted,

 These are all drivers who will show up on telematics feeds as speeding, braking hard, cornering too fast and so on.
 So rather than wade through each type of driving event individually with training, fleet managers can cut to the chase and address the underlying behaviour which makes those drivers perform poorly.